Conference Agenda

 1Imperial College London, United Kingdom; 2University College London; 3University of North Carolina

-This paper studies the relationship between the growth in private capital markets and the rise in economic inequalities in the U.S over the last two decades.
-First, we document that the share of overall financing raised by early-stage private companies from high-net-worth individuals (HNWIs) tripled from 2004 to 2022.
-Second, exploiting state-level variation in exposure to the expanded federal capital gains tax exemption on qualified small business stock, we find that the growth in HNWIs’ early-stage investments increased the average income gap between HNWIs and other income earners by 6.0%.
-Third, we show that this rise in income concentration appears to have been driven by HNWIs’ excess returns on their early-stage investments relative to public stock market returns.
-Finally, we find that HNWIs’ excess returns on these investments accounted for 11% and 5% of the growth in the top 1% share of income and wealth, from 2010 to 2019.
+This paper studies the relationship between the growth in private capital markets and the rise in economic inequalities over the last two decades in the U.S. Exploiting both company- and state-level variation in exposure to the expanded federal capital gains tax exclusion on qualified small business stock (QSBS), we find that QSBS-eligible companies’ probability of staying private increased by 3.5 percentage points, and that the average income gap between HNWIs and other income earners increased by 7.2%.
+We show that this rise in income concentration appears to have been driven by HNWIs’ excess returns on their early-stage investments relative to public stock market returns.

 Martínez-Toledano-Private Capital Markets and Inequality-428.pdf